 Coming to our main topic, what is Ethereum mining?
 Ethereum is basically a cryptocurrency blockchain and the process of mining any cryptocurrency involves verification of the proof of work done by nodes or users anywhere in the world.
 This process basically adds more blocks to the blockchain and in return, newly generated coins are rewarded to the miners.

 The mining process is processing-intensive work which means if you have the greater processing power, you can mine more cryptocurrency and mine it faster than your competitors, enhancing your chances of getting the reward for verifying a certain block.
 The mining can be done by using Processors or CPUs, graphic cards or GPUs or specifically built mining circuits known as ASICs.
-To know more about graphic card mining, see the article why do you need a graphics cards for mining in 2021
+To know more about graphic card mining, see the article why do you need a graphics cards for mining

 How does Ethereum Mining work?